IBM/watson-automation/README.md

       version: v0.0.80
 ```

-The bill of material can be used by different consumers.
+The Bill of Material can be used by different consumers.
 Consumer specific variables need to be defined in `variables.yaml` and `credentials.properties`.

 #### **3. Define `variables.yaml`**